dougyb83/minesweeper/README.md

 ### Typography

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Black Ops One](https://fonts.google.com/specimen/Black+Ops+One) was used for the primary header.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Play](https://fonts.google.com/specimen/Play) was used for the secondary header and all other secondary text.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.
+- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the game controls and the social media icons in the footer.

 ## User Stories